Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 We are interested in your experience using Rate My Classes!
 If you would like, please take a couple of minutes to fill out the [Rate My Classes Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSeVeaA6BbtIEhH--atN_EEg4dQoA27bt7Rgz3st0ZLUwLmciA/viewform?usp=sf_link).
 It contains only five short questions and will help us understand how to improve the system.

+Here are what some users are saying:
+* "Easy navigation, but I don't like that I need to upload a picture to sign up for an account."
+* "I like the site...very in tune with Manoa.
+I think the search mechanism can be improved."

 <br>

 ## Developer Guide